 A short history of the Eurobodalla Woodies

-The organisation started back in June 1987, when furniture restorer, Peter Walsh, called a public meeting of interested woodies in his Mogo workshop.
-Although he expected the meeting to set the tone for the organisation’s development, he already had in mind some of the features that were to become important aspects.
+This organisation started in June 1987, when furniture restorer, Peter Walsh, called a public meeting of interested Woodies in his Mogo workshop.
+Although he expected the meeting to set the tone for the organisation’s development, he already had in mind some of the features that were to become important aspects of the group.
 Membership would be open to all skill levels, and all kinds of woodwork.
-He felt the club should actually make things, not just talk about them.
-The group would use membership funding to buy timbers, agree on some projects, make and sell the items and use the proceeds to buy more timbers and tools.Supporting charities too was part of his original idea.The meeting was a success and lead to regular meetings.The organisation quickly took shape, with membership reaching 25 after just 2 months.
+He felt that the group should actually make things, not just talk about them.
+The group would use membership funding to buy timbers, agree on projects, make and sell the items and use the proceeds to buy more timber and tools.

 Homeless, but happy

-In that time, the Guild met regularly in the workshop of Mogo wood turner and wood turning teacher, Don Lee.The Guild's next temporary home was the workshop of Malua Bay builder, Imre Szedlack, well known for his clocks.
-Then came a stint at Durras, courtesy of George Donnelly, followed by some time at Tony Whelan’s workshop at Surfside.
-The group started to acquire equipment, using funds raised by sale of items made in the regular meetings.
+The Guilds next temporary home was the workshop of Malua Bay builder, Imre Szedlack, well know for his clocks.
+Then came a stint at Durras at the home of George Donnelly, followed by a period at Tony Whelan’s home at Surfside.
+The guild by this time had started to acquire tools and machinery using funds from the sale of made items.

 The Bowling Club years

 The Guild’s first independent home came in the form of part of the green keepers and bus shed at the Batemans Bay Bowling Club.
 It was a mutually beneficial relationship, with the Woodies offering support to the Club in many of its projects, in return for accommodation.
 Unfortunately with the Bowling Club undergoing a transfer of ownership and a change in priorities the Woodies were required to again seek a new home.